 Deduction on Registration Charges and Stamp duty

 Payment made towards registration charges and stamp duty can be claimed under Section 80C.

 Additional tax deductions can be claimed up to Rs.
 50 Lakh

-Getting a home in a good location is always recommended per future prospects and hence, you need to choose wisely before getting into any hasty decision as you are going to invest a hefty portion of your income.
+Getting a home in a good location is always recommended per prospects and hence, you need to choose wisely before getting into any hasty decision as you are going to invest a hefty portion of your income.